 The Masters of Public Administration is an internationally recognised qualification acting as the public service equivalent of an MBA.

 This course is ideal for early- and mid-career professionals working in international development.
-During your studies you'll develop the skills and knowledge you need to work in large organisations and to lead development projects in complex and uncertain situations.
+During your studies you will develop the skills and knowledge you need to work in large organisations and to lead development projects in complex and uncertain situations.
 You will learn to examine and influence the policy process across multiple layers of governance and analyse the varying approaches used in different countries.

 By choosing this part-time online course you will be able to combine your study with your career and family.
 You'll also be studying with one of the top universities in the world, with teaching and support from experienced academics and practitioners.
 Our Department is ranked 24th in the world and 5th in the UK (QS World Rankings 2017).
 All our courses are run directly by us, so you can always count on coherent and strong support from your academic tutors, personal supervisor and a dedicated support team.

-You'll study alongside peers working in similar organisations around the world.
+You will study alongside peers working in similar organisations around the world.
 You'll be able to actively engage with them and share your ideas, learning and experience as you progress through the course.
 You'll also be in a position to immediately apply your learning and insight to your work and your organisation.

 Our online Social Policy courses scored 100% for student satisfaction in the Postgraduate Taught Experience Survey 2016 (response rate: 25%)